miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 To install the patch choose the Bloodlines directory as destination, select wanted features, install and then start the game from the new desktop or start menu links.
 Thanks to Jordan Russel for Inno Setup!
-It's important to start a new game after patching, old saves will be moved to save/incompatible!
-To uninstall, remove the patch links and patch directory.
-Changelogs, known issues and more are listed below.
+It's important to start a new game after patching, so old saves will be moved to save/incompatible!
+To remove the patch, delete the links and patch folder.
+Before updating to a new patch remove the old one.

 On issues in Windows install the patch as administrator or use it in XP compatibility mode.
 On problems with Steam run Steam and the game